eduvergara/FullStackOpen/part2/phonebook/README.md

 The frontend interacts with the backend API using the following endpoints:

 - GET /api/persons      :Fetch all contacts.
-- GET /api/persons/     :Fetch a contact by ID.
 - POST /api/persons     :Add a new contact.
 - PUT /api/persons/     :Update a contact.
 - DELETE /api/persons/  :Delete a contact.